-In addition to this expansive variety of engines, you could also purchase an optional 4-speed manual (optional), or the 2-speed Powerglide (optional); 1966 came with the 3-speed manual transmission.
+In addition to this expansive variety of engines, you could also purchase an optional 4-speed manual (optional) or the 2-speed Powerglide (optional); the 1966 came with the 3-speed manual transmission.

 There are many rare options that come with the Corvette.
 In 1966, there were only 15 models made with the M-22 heavy-duty close-ratio transmission.
 These cars became the predecessor to the world-renowned L-88 that came out in 1967 – arguably one of the most sought-after Corvette transmissions in history.

 A few of the rare options were: A85 shoulder belts (37 produced), C48 heater and defroster deletion (54 produced), C60 air conditioning (2,138 in coupes/1,382 in convertibles produced), J56 special heavy-duty brakes (382 produced), N03 36-gallon fuel tank (66 produced), P48 cast aluminum knock-off wheels (1,194 produced), and 4.56:1 ratio rear end (91 produced).

 AM-FM radios were the most popular options in ’66, which were installed in 95% of all 26,363 cars.
 They cost an average of $199.10 each, but they lasted a long time – way longer than today’s technology.